zzonyo/trust-docs-test/source/index.html.md

 | nextId      | false     | long      | First record ID in next page (only valid if exceeded page size) |             |

 Note:<br>
-Only when the number of items within the query window exceeded the page limitation (defined by “limit”), Huobi server returns “nextId”.
-Once received “nextId”, API user should –<br>
+Only when the number of items within the query window exceeded the page limitation (defined by "limit"), Huobi server returns "nextId".
+Once received "nextId", API user should –<br>
 1) Be aware of that, some items within the query window were not returned due to the page size limitation.<br>
-2) In order to get these items from Huobi server, adopt the “nextId” as “fromId” and submit another request, with other request parameters no change.<br>
+2) In order to get these items from Huobi server, adopt the "nextId" as "fromId" and submit another request, with other request parameters no change.<br>
-3) “nextId” and “fromId” are for recurring query purpose and the ID itself does not have any business implication.<br>
+3) "nextId" and "fromId" are for recurring query purpose and the ID itself does not have any business implication.<br>

 ## Create a Withdraw Request